PAUSE LONGUE

 Work in progress

-The series works on the shifting ground between perception and projection, between intimate experience and shared cultural codes.
-My photographs question how we construct our imaginaries of the Other: What do we expect from elsewhere?
-What do we project onto it?
+With its aesthetic of blur, Pause Longue navigates the shifts between perception and projection, and between intimate experience and shared cultural codes.
+It questions how we construct our conceptions of the Other: what do we expect from elsewhere?
+What do we attribute to it?
 And what do we betray in believing we represent it?
-Through my deliberate use of saturated colour, doubling, or misted monochrome, I both reveal and question the latent exoticism in the contemporary artistic gaze — whether fantasised, critical, or claimed.
+The project exposes and interrogates the latent exoticism present in contemporary artistic vision, whether imagined, critical or asserted.

-But Pause longue is also a process of reclaiming identity.
-Each chapter marks a return to places shaped by rupture — geographical, romantic, creative — in order to rebuild a sense of unity.
-The long exposure becomes a rite of resilience, a way of redeploying my presence in a fragmented world where belonging is always in tension.
-It is as much about inhabiting the city as losing myself in it to better find my way back.
+However, Pause Longue is also a process of reclaiming identity.
+Each series marks a stage in my personal journey as a woman, as I return to places of rupture — geographic, emotional and creative — to rebuild a sense of unity.
+The long exposure becomes a ritual of resilience, a way to reassert my presence in a fragmented world where a sense of belonging is always fragile.
+For me, this process involves both inhabiting and losing myself in the city in order to find myself again.

 Autumn Time